 When Should You Use A Bidirectional Microphone?

-Whether you’re looking for reasons to plug in that bidirectional ribbon mic (other than the benefits of using a ribbon) or to engage the bidirectional switch on your multi-pattern mic, here are few applications for the bidirectional microphone:
+Whether you're looking for reasons to use that bidirectional ribbon mic (other than the benefits of using a ribbon) or to engage the bidirectional switch on your multi-pattern mic, here are few applications for the bidirectional microphone:

 Best Applications For Bidirectional Microphones

 - When recording a conversation with one microphone of individuals sitting directly across from one another.